 Bread & Butter stages theatre in San Francisco, with a focus on intimately staged small-cast plays.
 Our productions include Red (2018), The North Pool (2019), Funeral Game (2020), and the upcoming Skylight.

 Bruce Avery is a Bay Area actor, director, and Theatre Arts professor at San Francisco State University.
 His PhD is from UC Santa Cruz, where he also worked as Dramaturge for Shakespeare Santa Cruz.
-His recent directing credits include Pericles, Prince of Tyre, Much Ado About Nothing, and Venus in Fur at SFSU, along with As You Like It, and A Midsummer Night’s Dream for Bread & Butter Theatre.
-Acting credits include Rothko in Red, (Bread & Butter Theatre), the Bay Area premiere of Sam Shepard’s Particle of Dread (Anton’s Well) and Dennis Shepard in The Laramie Project (SFSU).
+His recent directing credits include Marisol, Learning Alone, Pericles, Much Ado About Nothing, and Venus in Fur at SFSU, along with As You Like It, and A Midsummer Night’s Dream for Bread & Butter Theatre.
+Recent acting credits include Red and The North Pool (Bread & Butter Theatre), the Bay Area premiere of Sam Shepard’s Particle of Dread (Anton’s Well) and Dennis Shepard in The Laramie Project (SFSU).
 His favorite Shakespeare roles include Gravedigger and Polonius in Hamlet, Old Capulet in Romeo and Juliet, and Peter Quince in A Midsummer Night’s Dream. www.bruce-avery.com

-She holds an MBA with a leadership emphasis (Queen Mary University of London), BFA in Film Production and BA in Film Studies from the University of Regina, and a Graduate Certificate in Audio Post-Production from Fanshawe College.
+She holds an MBA with a leadership emphasis (Queen Mary University of London), BFA in Film Production and BA in Film Studies (University of Regina), and a Graduate Certificate in Audio Post-Production from Fanshawe College.
 She is an alumna of the UCLA Professional Programs in Screenwriting and Television Writing, the RIFF Talent Lab, and the Canada Games National Artist Program.
-Lana is a proud member of SAG-AFTRA, AEA, and the Dramatists Guild. www.lanapalmer.com
+Lana is a proud member of SAG-AFTRA, AEA, and the Dramatists Guild.